3 Days | 89 Miles

 Your day begins at Two Rivers National Wildlife Refuge in Brussels where you can see majestic trumpet swans.
 These beautiful birds come to the area from the northwoods of Wisconsin starting in early December and typically stay until February when they return to their homes to nest.
 More than 1,500 swans have been counted in the area over the winter showcasing the comeback of a once nearly extinct species.

 Afterward, head over to Grafton for some cross country skiing and hiking in Pere Marquette State Park, Illinois’ largest state park.
-Whether you’re a beginner or seasoned hiker, Pere Marquette has the perfect trail for you.
+Whether you’re a beginner or seasoned hiker, with 8,000 acres, Pere Marquette has the perfect trail for you.

 Overnight at the historic Pere Marquette Lodge & Conference Center, the perfect cozy spot to warm up after a day of wintry adventures.
 The rustic Great Room features a 700-ton stone fireplace and life-size chess set.
-The Lodge restaurant is known for its family-style chicken dinner and seasonal Sunday brunch buffets.
+The Lodge restaurant is known for its family-style chicken dinner and breakfast, favorites from pancakes to eggs Benedict.

 In Godfrey, pay a visit to The Nature Institute, a non-profit land conservation and environmental education organization.
 During the winter, bald eagles come down from the north looking for open water and fish.
-There are also trumpeter swans year-round and residents like turkey vultures, red-tailed hawks, Cooper's hawks and many more.
+You'll also find trumpeter swans year-round and residents like turkey vultures, red-tailed hawks, Cooper's hawks and many more.
 All are much easier to see without leaves on the trees.
-Please note hiking trails are closed from December to March to allow a rest period for wildlife and for any necessary property maintenance.
+Please note hiking trails are closed until April 1 to allow a rest period for wildlife and for any necessary property maintenance.

-Jump on over to neighboring Alton just in time for eagle watching season along the beautiful Mississippi River, which officially kicks off on January 2, 2021 and lasts until late February.
-The new Eagle Passport Program will be announced during the virtual Alton Audubon Eagle Festival on January 2.
+Jump on over to neighboring Alton just in time for eagle watching season along the beautiful Mississippi River, which officially kicks off early January and lasts until late February.

-Spend your day hiking or biking along the iconic Madison County Transit (MCT) through Edwardsville and Collinsville.
-The well maintained trails wind through the communities and provide great winter hiking opportunities.
+Start your day hiking or biking along the iconic Madison County Transit (MCT) through nearby Edwardsville and Collinsville.
+The well-maintained trails wind through the communities and provide great winter hiking opportunities.

-All of that hiking and biking will have you ready you for lunch.
-Grab carryout from Bandana’s BBQ, a southern-style barbecue joint specializing in amazing smoked meats.
-On your way out of town, make sure to pick up something at Illinois Made maker Kruta Bakery, known for their eastern European treats.
-What a sweet way to end your journey!
+All of that activity will have you ready you for lunch.
+Either dine in or carryout at Bandana’s BBQ, a southern-style barbecue joint specializing in award-winning smoked meats.
+On your way out of town, make sure to pick up something at Illinois Made maker Kruta Bakery, a 100 year old-bakery known for their eastern European treats— a sweet way to end your journey!